This post may contain affiliate links. Read our disclosure policy.

 Notes

-Store in the fridge: allow the leftover squash to cool completely then store in an airtight container in the fridge for up to 5 days.
-You will lose some of the crispy texture, but it’s still delicious!
+Refrigerator: allow the leftover squash to cool completely then store in an airtight container in the fridge for up to 5 days.

 Freezer: the best way to freeze is to place it in a freezer bag and freeze it flat then stand it up to save space.
 Thaw overnight before warming.